nurion-ai/nurion/solstice/PROJECT_OVERVIEW.md

-# Solstice Streaming Framework - Project Overview
+# Solstice - Project Overview

-## What is Solstice Streaming?
+## What is Solstice?

-A Ray-based distributed streaming processing framework inspired by the fusionflow blueprint, featuring exactly-once semantics, elastic scaling, and fault tolerance.
+Solstice is a Ray-based **high-throughput batch processing framework** whose internal execution model is **streaming-style and pull-based**, featuring exactly-once semantics, elastic scaling, and fault tolerance.

 ## Key Characteristics